-Some credit cards will automatically credit your account if they find a lower price within a certain number of days after your purchase.
+Some credit cards will automatically credit your account if they find a lower price for a registered item within a certain number of days after your purchase.
 Other credit cards will require you to submit information on the lower advertised price you personally found.

 Regardless of how your particular program works, make sure you learn about the details and get your money back whenever you find a lower price within the time period.

 Return The Item And Purchase It Again

 If you didn’t make your purchase on a credit card, then you can try out this money saving trick.
 Simply return the item you bought to the store and purchase a new version of the same item again at the lower price.

 You’ll also want to make sure the item is in stock so you can purchase it again.
 If it is out of stock, you may not be able to get the better price anyway.